-However, investing in yourself is one of the best possible investments you can make.
+Investing in yourself is one of the best possible investments you can make.
 While you might not be able to pinpoint an actualized return on investment, there's no money that's better spent.
 Invest in yourself.
 Invest in your education.
 Learn.
 Adapt.
 Grow.
-And discover what you're passionate about.
+Discover what you're passionate about.

 3. Trade commodities.

 Trading commodities like gold and silver present a rare opportunity, especially when they're trading at the lower end of their five-year range.
 Metrics like that give a strong indication on where commodities might be heading.
-Not always.
-But usually.
-Carolyn Boroden of Fibonacci Queen said, "I have long-term support and timing in the silver markets." because silver is a solid hedge on inflation.
+Carolyn Boroden of Fibonacci Queen says, "I have long-term support and timing in the silver markets because silver is a solid hedge on inflation.
 Plus, commodities like silver are tangible assets that people can hold onto."

 The fundamentals of economics drives the price of commodities.
 As supply dips, demand increases and prices rise.
 Any disruption to a supply chain has a severe impact on prices.
 For example, a health scare to livestock can significantly alter prices as scarcity reins free.
 However, livestock and meat are just one form of commodities.

-Other commodities include things like metals, energy and agriculture.
-To invest, you can use an exchange like the London Metal Exchange, the Chicago Mercantile Exchange and many others.
+Metals, energy and agriculture are other types of commodities.
+To invest, you can use an exchange like the London Metal Exchange or the Chicago Mercantile Exchange, as well as many others.
 Often, investing in commodities means investing in futures contracts.
 Effectively, that's a pre-arranged agreement to buy a specific quantity at a specific price in the future.
-These are leveraged contracts, providing both big upside and a potential for large downside.
-So be extra careful.
+These are leveraged contracts, providing both big upside and a potential for large downside, so exercise caution.

 4. Trade cryptocurrencies.